matter-labs/zksync-era/docs/specs/l1_smart_contracts.md

 Rollups inherit security and decentralization guarantees from Ethereum, on which they store information about changes in their own state, providing validity proofs for state transition, implementing a communication mechanism, etc. In practice, all this is achieved by Smart Contracts built on top of Ethereum.
 This document details the architecture of the L2 contracts on Ethereum Layer 1.
-We also have contracts that support the zkSync ZK Chain ecosystem, we cover those in the [Shared Bridge](./zk_chain_ecosystem/shared_bridge.md) section.
+We also have contracts that support the ZK Chain ecosystem, we cover those in the [Shared Bridge](./zk_chains/shared_bridge.md) section.
 The Shared Bridge relies on these individual contracts.

 ## Diamond